 The Cybersecurity Essentials collection covers everything from the importance of passwords and how to store them properly, to viruses, ransomware, phishing, and identity theft.
 More importantly, all the lessons are short, simple, and feature fun, animated characters.

 That scenario about Joan from accounting we used earlier?
 That’s a good example of how to present complex subject matters, like password safety, in a way that makes sense and feels relevant to your employees’ daily lives.

 Avoid technical, confusing language

-Even when your training covers complex issues like the GDPR regulations, you can still make sure you’re using a language that would be easily understandable by a 15-year old.
+Even when your training covers emerging technologies such as Cloud-Native Application Protection Platforms (CNAPP), or complex issues like the GDPR regulations, you can still make sure you’re using a language that would be easily understandable by a 15-year old.
 That way, employees won’t feel alienated by the jargon.